WHAT WE DO

 Over the years, God’s grace coupled with the determination of our workforce and the supports of our partners have resulted in the planting of hundreds of churches and thousands of discipled converts.

 To ensure a quality workforce and grow healthy churches, we conduct periodic training programs for our missionaries/church planters on topics spanning effective church leadership, micro-finance and family life.
-We currently have about over hundred trainee church planters under our 2Timothy 2:2 training model – a grassroots modular training scheme.
+We currently have about over hundred trainee church planters under the Timothy Initiative; 2Timothy 2:2 training model – a grassroots modular training scheme.

 The William Ofori Atta Memorial Vocational School, Bawku: This school is both a vocational and senior high school located in Bawku in the Upper East Region.
 It was founded with the intention of giving vocational training to the youth especially girls.
 Because of the school, girls who would have otherwise been victims of child marriage have access to education and acquire vocational skills to enable them have gainful employment.

 The William Ofori Atta Memorial School, Dama-Nkwanta: The school runs from primary to junior high with a population of 224 pupils and 7 teachers.
 The school is located in the Dama-Nkwanta mission field.
 It was founded to meet the need for quality education combined with strong Christian principles.
 By the grace of God, ten pupils, comprising three girls and seven boys have graduated from the school and gained admission to Senior High School.

 The Shalom Academy: The Shalom Academy was started by our missionary to the Fufulde people, Issa Gyani and his team as a bridge in ministering to the Fulani community in Buipe.
 It currently runs from nursery to kindergarten II with 49 pupils and 3 teachers.